shilpy0401/learnansible/README.md

-Coomand to run Playbook -
+.
+Command to run Playbook -

   ansible-playbook --inventory hosts playbook.yml  -u devops --ask-pass

+.
 Hosts is a inventory file which has private IPs of machine which has to be provisioned.